Second Sino-Japanese War: Invasion of Manchuria

-The internecine warfare in China provided excellent opportunities for Japan, which saw Manchuria as a limitless supply of raw materials, a market for its manufactured goods (now excluded from the markets of many Western countries as a result of Depression-era tariffs), and a protective buffer state against the Soviet Union in Siberia.
-As a result, the Japanese Army was widely prevalent in Manchuria immediately following the Japanese victory in the Russo-Japanese War in 1905, where Japan gained significant territory in Manchuria.
+The chronic warfare in China provided excellent opportunities for Japan, which saw Manchuria as a limitless supply of raw materials, a market for its manufactured goods (now excluded from the markets of many Western countries as a result of Depression-era tariffs), and a protective buffer state against the Soviet Union in Siberia.
+As a result, the Japanese Army was widely prevalent in Manchuria immediately following the Japanese victory in the Russo-Japanese War in 1905, where Japan gained control over the South Manchuria Railway Zone and the Kwantung Leased Territory in Manchuria.

 As a result of their strengthened position, by 1915 Japan had negotiated a significant amount of economic privilege in the region by pressuring Yuan Shikai, the president of the Republic of China at the time.
 With a widened range of economic privileges in Manchuria, Japan began focusing on developing and protecting matters of economic interests.
 This included railroads, businesses, natural resources, and a general control of the territory.
+The Japanese Kwantung Army was established in 1919 to protect these interests.
+Both the 1921 and 1927 Imperial Eastern Region Conferences reconfirmed Japan's commitment to be the dominant power in the Northeast.

+While the Japanese Army initially justified its presence by stating that it was simply protecting its own economic interests, militarists in the army began pushing for an expansion of influence, leading to the Kwangtung Army assassinating the warlord of Manchuria, Zhang Zuolin, on 4 June 1928.
+This bombing of Zhang's train was carried out by officers on their own initiative and stood in direct opposition to the Tanaka cabinet's official policy of maintaining good relations with Zhang, illustrating the growing autonomy and civilian-military divide.